TimurMalanin/TableEditorPluginVersion/README.md

     - `POW`: Raises the first operand to the power of the second (e.g., `x ^ y`).

 ## Features

+**CSV Plugin**
+- The application is now available as a plugin.
+You can right-click on any CSV file and select "Load CSV" to transform it into a table.
+The plugin also supports exporting the table back to a CSV file after making any changes.

 **Dynamic Formula Recalculation**
 - Automatically updates all dependent formulas whenever the table data changes, ensuring accurate and up-to-date values.